singularlogic/mitigate-documentation/docs/o_sites.rst

 Declaring a new site
 -----------------------
-- In order to declare a new threat several consecutive steps have to be undertaken .
+- In order to declare a new site several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/Log_4.png